-We use a modified version of the Tidd and Bessant model (see fig. 3) as we introduce reflection and learning stages after each of the steps in the model, thus introducing a continuous learning experience.
+We use a modified version of their model (see fig. 2) as we introduce reflection and learning stages after each of the steps in the model, thus introducing a continuous learning experience.

-Figure 3: modified innovation management model of Tidd and Bessant valuable method to observe reality in similar research projects we have undertaken in the manufacturing and construction industries.
-The aim of the research is to establish whether the findings of our research and the model developed for that purpose, are equally useful within the greenhouse horticulture industry.
-Observations of interventions in organisational structure and / or culture are complemented with data collected from in-depth interviews based on a semi-structured questionnaire should lead to an understanding of what works and what does not.
+Figure 2: modified innovation management model of Tidd and Bessant projects we have undertaken in the manufacturing and construction industries.
+The aim of the research is to establish whether the findings of our research and the model developed for that purpose, are also useful within the greenhouse horticulture industry.

 Innovation is seen as a continuous process supported by routines and methods that contribute to a successful process and outcome.
-Against the background of the research question this has proved to be a
+Against the background of the research question this has proved to be a valuable method to observe reality in similar research